Oscar Pambuka Biography: Age, Wife, Children, Businesses, Arrest & Conviction -Pindula, Local Knowledge

 |Nyasha Pambuka

-Oscar Pambuka is a Zimbabwean journalist, entrepreneur, musician and, since May 2019, a religious church founder and self-styled prophet.
+Oscar Pambuka is a Zimbabwean convicted criminal, journalist, entrepreneur, musician and, church founder, and self-styled prophet.

 Journalism Career